-"Engineered soil" means soil that has been altered by the addi- tion of man-made materials used to adjust soil engineering properties for construction projects, such as to alter shear strength or hydraulic conductivity of soil.
+"Engineered soil" means soil that has been altered by the addition of man-made materials used to adjust soil engineering properties for construction projects, such as to alter shear strength or hydraulic conductivity of soil.
 Engineered soil includes, but is not limited to, soil with cementitious materials.
-Cured concrete and asphalt are not engineered soil.

-"Existing facility" means a facility ((which is owned or leased, and)) with one or more solid waste handling units in operation, or for which facility construction has begun, on or before the effective dates ((of)) in this chapter associated with each solid waste handling unit, and the owner or operator has met terms and conditions for permit exemption or obtained permits or approvals necessary under federal, state and local statutes, regulations and ordinances.
+"Existing facility" means a facility ((which is owned or leased, and)) with one or more solid waste handling units in operation, or for which facility construction has begun, on or before the effective dates ((∂ f)) in this chapter associated with each solid waste handling unit, and the owner or operator has met terms and conditions for permit exemption or obtained permits or approvals necessary under federal, state and local statutes, regulations and ordinances.